natalijaglisovic/SDS-Exam-Group-5/README.md

 Wu, D., & Coleman, R. (2009).
 Advancing agenda-setting theory: The comparative strength and new contingent conditions of the two levels of agenda-setting effects. <em>Journalism & Mass Communication Quarterly, 86</em>(4), 775 – 789.

 Yuan, E., Feng, M., & Liu, X. (2019).
-The r/evolution of civic engagement: an exploratory network analysis of the Facebook group occupy Chicago.
-Information, Communication & Society, 22(2), 267 - 285.
+The r/evolution of civic engagement: an exploratory network analysis of the Facebook group occupy Chicago. <em>Information, Communication & Society, 22</em>(2), 267 - 285.

 ## Appendices <a name="append"></a>